Shira08/Shira08/README.md

   <div id="header"align="left">
  :woman_technologist: About Me :
      <br>
-*Software Engineer, perfectionning in java programming !!!*
+As a Software Engineer, I specialize in perfecting my skills in Java programming!

 - 🔭 I’m currently working as software engineer at MTN Bénin;
 - 🌱 I'm currently delving into the world of technology and exploring new domains;